 Faith ethos is a real part of school identity.
 For some families this is a positive fit; others may prefer a non-faith setting.

-Gargrave Church of England Voluntary Controlled Primary School combines a clear values-led culture with Key Stage 2 outcomes that stand out not just locally but across England.
+Gargrave Church of England Voluntary Controlled Primary School combines a clear values-led culture with a current Key Stage 2 profile led by secure reading and maths.
 The most recent inspection evidence supports the picture of a well-organised curriculum, strong reading foundations, calm behaviour, and effective safeguarding.

 Who it suits: families who want a small, community-shaped primary with a Church of England character and high academic attainment at the end of Year 6.
 The main practical watch-out is admissions timing and understanding local criteria, because demand appears to exceed places in some years.

 The school’s most recent full inspection (22 and 23 September 2021) judged it Good overall, with Good grades across quality of education, behaviour and attitudes, personal development, and leadership, and safeguarding effective.
-Academic outcomes at Key Stage 2 in 2024 are also very strong compared with England averages.
+Current Key Stage 2 outcomes show secure reading and maths, with a more mixed combined reading, writing and maths measure.

 Sources linked to the school describe on-site extended care through Triangle Club, referenced as covering 7.30am to 6.00pm.
 Families should check current booking arrangements and availability directly with the school as these can change year to year.